-I loved Darwin.
-In some ways you’ve got to have low expectations for the architecture of a place that’s had the sh*t kicked out of it twice in the past century.
+I loved Darwin, although you have got to have low expectations for the architecture of a place that’s had the sh*t kicked out of it twice in the past century.
 During the Second World War the Japanese bombed Darwin to bits.
 Then in 1974 Cyclone Tracy demolished all but 15 per cent of Darwin’s buildings.

 In recent years the Northern Territory capital has seen exciting shiny new building development, especially along the waterfront.
 It is a city of peaceful suburbs shaded by tropical palms and gardens.
 It also has a bustling backpacker bar scene on Mitchell Street.